6800 Pembroke Drive

 Rosewood Lakes Golf Course closed due to construction of the Southeast Connector.
 It will remain closed to the public for the foreseable future.

-At this time, per Reno City Council, City staff is exploring a public/private partnership to develop, operate, and maintain a proposed “Pembroke Recreational Complex.”
+Per Reno City Council, City staff is exploring a public/private partnership to develop, operate, and maintain a proposed “Pembroke Recreational Complex.”

 What does this mean?